-Move the selector switch on the engine generator set to the "AUTO" position.
+Move the toggle switch on the engine generator set to the "AUTO" position.
 Next move the selector switch on the A.T.S. panel to the "START" position.
-The unit will go into a 10 second start delay and then start up.
+The unit should start up immediately.
 If it fails to start at this time, the DC interconnection wiring is incorrect.
-Now when the selector switch on the A.T.S. is moved to the "DISABLE" position the unit will go into a 3 minute cool down and then shut off.
+Now when the toggle switch on the A.T.S. is moved to the "DISABLE" position the unit will shut off.
 As long as line power is still applied to the transfer switch during this test period the A.T.S. will not transfer the load to the generator.

 Next you need to test the complete system.
 To accomplish this you will have to fail the incoming line power to the A.T.S. panel.
-First move both selector switches to the automatic position.
+First move both switches to the automatic position.
 Then fail the incoming power.
 All the loads connected to the A.T.S. should now be dead.
-The engine generator set will go into a 10 second start delay.
-At the end of the start delay the unit will start-up.
+The engine generator set should automatically start up.
 As soon as the engine generator set reaches operating speed the generator side contactor will close and the load will be applied to the engine generator.
 Restoring the line power will cause the generator side contactor in the A.T.S. to open and the line side to close as soon as the generator side is open.
 This sequence is controlled by the electrical and mechanical interlocks in between the two contactors in the A.T.S. panel.
 These interlocks ensure that you get a clean 'break before make' action in the transfer switch.
 The restoration of line power also sends a stop signal to the engine generator set.
-This stop signal will activate the 3 minute timer circuit and shutdown the unit 3 minutes later.
+This stop signal will cause the unit to shut down.

 This completes your installation and unit testing.
 ALWAYS leave the system in standby mode unless servicing the unit.
-For standby operation, keep both the generator set and transfer selector switches in the "AUTOMATIC" position.
+For standby operation, keep both the generator set and transfer switch toggle switches in the "AUTOMATIC" position.

-SETTING THE EXERCISER CLOCK
+SETTING THE EXERCISER CLOCK (Winco Non-UL only)